 2:30 PM: Distribution & Transmission Portfolio Performance Meeting

-One of the great things about being a graduate at AusNet Services is that everyone is willing to aid your learning and development.
+One of the great things about being a graduate at AusNet is that everyone is willing to aid your learning and development.
 Today the Capex Reporting & Forecasting Lead has been kind enough to invite me to sit in on a Distribution & Transmission Portfolio Performance Meeting.
 In the meeting I observe as the Operation Managers discuss what is driving the previous month’s results and explain any significant variations from forecast and budget.

 3:30 PM: Emails and KPI Scorecard